Chapter V · revised 28 April 2026

 Hiring a non-member to run the business?

 Choose manager-managed.
-The hired executive is the designated manager.
+The hired executive becomes the designated manager.

 Single-member LLC?